vercel/title/readme.md

 # title

 This package correctly capitalizes your titles as per [The Chicago Manual of Style](http://www.chicagomanualofstyle.org/home.html).
 Furthermore, all of
-ZEIT's product names are capitalized properly as well.
+Vercel's product names are capitalized properly as well.

 ## Usage